 Palliative care can be provided in the hospital, at home, or in a setting specializing in palliative care.
 The duration of palliative care may be long-term, over several years, or short-term, lasting days or weeks.
 Palliative care may include chemotherapy or radiation for pain control.
 Often a progressive disease or tumor may be slowed or reduced by this therapy for pain management.
 Other methods of pain management may be recommended.
 It is important to discuss that the goal of therapy is not for treatment or cure, but rather to relieve pain and discomfort.

-Utica Park Clinic offers palliative care services at Hillcrest Medical Center, 1120 S. Utica in Tulsa.
+Utica Park Clinic offers palliative care services on the Hillcrest Medical Center at:

 Find more helpful information on the End-of-Life Planning page.